fly-lang/fly/llvm/docs/CompileCudaWithLLVM.rst

   __host__ void host_only();

-  // We don't codegen inline functions unless they're referenced by a
+  // We don't GenStmt inline functions unless they're referenced by a
   // non-inline function.  inline_hd1() is called only from the host side, so
   // does not generate an error.  inline_hd2() is called from the device side,
   // so it generates an error.